ArenGolazizian/transformer-from-scratch/README.md

 Transformers have revolutionized the field of Natural Language Processing (NLP) by introducing a novel mechanism for capturing dependencies within sequences through attention mechanisms.

 This project implements the Transformer model from scratch using PyTorch, based on the paper: [*Attention Is All You Need!*](https://arxiv.org/abs/1706.03762).
+**Note**: All implementations and analysis are located in `notebooks/transformer-from-scratch.ipynb.`

 ##  Features